Best Practices for Pricing

 What is an API call?

-Beamable operates on an API usage-based model so that our customers can have predictability and total control over their costs.
+Beamable operates on an API usage-based model, allowing our customers to have predictability and control over their costs.

 An API call is defined as any request made by the game client or custom game servers to Beamable resources.